 Summary: Pope Leo the great was a layman when chosen for the office; he was able to keep the invaders from the north – the Huns and the Vandals – at bay; he was a focus for unity in the Church; and he gave powerful expression to the dignity of all Christians who believe in the incarnation of Jesus, truly God and truly human.

 ‘Santo subito’ and ‘John Paul the Great’ were just two of the many banners which covered St. Peter’s Square in those heady days of April 2005 when Pope John Paul had died and millions of people from all over the world made their way to Rome to honour and thank him for his papacy.
-The prayers of God’s people and the Congregation of the Saints will decide in due course if the first title (‘make him a saint soon’) will be realized.
-History will decide the latter accolade.
+The prayers of God’s people and the Congregation of the Saints will decide in due course if the first title (‘make him a saint soon‘) will be realized.
+History had already decided this accolade.

 Leo is rightly called ‘Great’ for all manner of things that he did and for the way he led the Church at a time of political turmoil.
 However I want to remember him this month – as we approach the holy season of Christmas – mainly for something he wrote, but more about that later.

 Worthy lay papal candidate !

 Leo was born in Tuscany, central Italy, about the year 400 but the family came to live in Rome when he was still young.
 Strangely enough, Leo was not even a priest or a bishop when he was chosen to lead the Church of Rome.

 His position was more that of a civil servant and he was away on a civil mission in France to bring about peace between two of Rome’s military leaders when the call to return came.
 The clergy and the people of the city could think of no more worthy candidate for the vacant see after the death of Pope Sixtus III.
 By the clarity of his vision for the Church and by the force of his administration he was to do much to fashion the papacy as we know it.